 Kids love making stuff.
 They love that feeling of completion, of accomplishment.
 It helps them build confidence.
-Equally, they love to make a difference, to believe what they are doing makes some sort of difference, to share in that story with their grandparents, their friends, anyone really.
+Equally, they love to make a difference, to believe what they are doing makes some sort of difference, to share that story with their grandparents, their friends, and anyone.
 It gives them perspective.
 And, they love spending time with mom, with dad, with mom and dad.
 What if there were a way to get that as an all-in-one special?

 How about 12 days of Christmas crafts from recycled materials?
-And, if you need more persuading, you’ll save money on decorations, gifts (Grandma would much rather a handmade Christmas craft from her grandchild than another box of fancy jam) and cards.
+And, if you need more persuading, you’ll save money on decorations, gifts (Grandma would much rather have a handmade Christmas craft from her grandchild than another box of fancy jam), and cards.

 Holy Santa!
 When I got to hang my own ornament on our tree that was the height of the holiday.
 Everybody that visited had to stop and behold that exquisite piece of art.
-Not only was I bursting with pride, but my mom…she absolutely loved it!
-Check out these puzzle piece snowflake ornaments, perfect for doing something constructive with those stray pieces or forgotten puzzles on the top shelf of the storage closet.
+Not only was I bursting with pride, but my mom… loved it!
+Check out these puzzle-piece snowflake ornaments, perfect for doing something constructive with those stray pieces or forgotten puzzles on the top shelf of the storage closet.

 Sock Snowman and Creatures

 Frosty is still alive and well.
 I’m convinced.
 Even if he is made out of dad’s old socks.
 This craft is amazing because it takes an item—an old sock—that rarely seems useful and certainly laugh-inducing then makes something magical and magically simple out of it.
 Sock snowmen are doable for the kiddos, and they look professionally done.

 The North Pole